ameli/imate/README.rst

     A = GenerateMatrix(NumPoints=20)

     # Compute trace of inverse
-    trace = ComputeTraceOfInverse(A,method='cholesky')
+    trace = ComputeTraceOfInverse(A,ComputeMethod='hutchinson')

-1. For a Linear Matrix Function
+2. For a Linear Matrix Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: python